NekoAlosama/fix_audio/README.md

   * Main bottlenecks also seem to be Sympohonia decoding (I/O reading) and hound .wav file-saving (I/O writing)
     * Parallelism via `rayon` doesn't seem to improve times
   * Another improvement would be to set the program's priority class (Idle -> Above Normal) and I/O priority (Normal -> High)
-    * Approximate 50% speedup (90s to 60s on test suite) using System Informer to apply priorities
+    * Approximate 50% speedup (90s to 60s on an old test suite) using System Informer to apply priorities
 * Add more error-checking
   * e.g. Vec memory allocation on 32-bit targets for long files (12-hours of audio)
     * could just suggest cutting down the audio into smaller bits